Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Preliminaries

-\begin{Def}(Spatio-Temporal Data).
-Spatio-temporal data refers to observational records that capture how dynamic systems evolve in space and time.
-Each data point is associated with a specific geographic location and a specific timestamp.
-This type of data can usually be represented as a temporal sequence $\mathcal{X}=\{X_t\}^{T}_{t=1}$, where each ${X_t}\in{\mathbb{R}^{N \times F}}$ is a snapshot of the spatial observation at time $t$.
-The spatial is a sensor network $\mathcal{G}$ consisting of $N$ discrete nodes, and each node has $F$ features at time $t$ (\eg, pollutant indicators CO$_2$, NO$_2$,~\etc~from a dynamic air monitoring systems.). \end{Def}
+\textbf{Definition 1.} \textit{(Spatio-Temporal Data).} Spatio-temporal data records the evolution of dynamic systems across space and time.
+Formally, we represent this as a sequence $\mathcal{X}=\{X_t\}^{T}_{t=1}$, where ${X_t}\in{\mathbb{R}^{N \times F}}$ denotes the system state at time $t$.
+The spatial domain is modeled as a network $\mathcal{G}$ with $N$ nodes, where each node observes $F$ features (\eg, pollutant indicators such as NO$_2$, \etc~in air quality system).

-\begin{Def}(Exogenous Variables).
-Exogenous variables are external system factors that are independent of the spatio-temporal forecasting and are free of the internal dynamics.
-During the modeling process, these variables are fed into the model as known inputs (whether actual observations or predicted values).
-Typically, these data hold the same structure as spatio-temporal data, denoted as $\mathcal{E}=\{E_t\}^{T}_{t=1}$, and can be further subdivided into past exogenous variables (\eg, traffic flow and traffic speed at past moments) and future exogenous variables (\eg, future temperature and precipitation forecasts) according to their time attributes. \end{Def}
+\textbf{Definition 2.} \textit{(Exogenous Variables).} Exogenous variables are external factors independent of the target system's internal dynamics, serving as auxiliary inputs.
+Denoted as $\mathcal{E}=\{E_t\}^{T}_{t=1}$, these variables share the structural format of ST data. $\mathcal{E}$ comprises past exogenous (\eg, historical traffic flow) and future exogenous variables (\eg, weather forecasts), distinguished by their temporal availability.